ozos/arduinoRC/README.md

-For screenshots visit [this] (http://ozos.github.io/2015/01/21/Yet%20another%20robot%20car/)
+For screenshots click [here] (http://ozos.github.io/2015/01/21/Yet%20another%20robot%20car/)
 # arduinoRC
-This app communicates with Arduino board over bluetooth.
+This app communicates with Arduino board over Bluetooth.
 It is used to control a robot car.

 **How to use:**
 - Run arduinoRC app.
-- Click on bluetooth icon
+- Click on Bluetooth icon
-- Choice Arduino device from list to connect with.
+- Choose Arduino device from list of connections.
 - Click on buttons to control the robot car.

 **Modes:**